ravish-oo/opoch-toe-arc-agi/docs/WOs/all_WOs.md

 **Reviewer produces:** audit that each descriptor addition is receipts-justified; final run logs 0 missing; submission file validated locally.
 **Done when:** training set equals official outputs; no `missing_descriptor`; submission driver ready.

+# WO-ND1 — Make components deterministic (and prove it in receipts)
+# WO-ND2 — Make truth Paige–Tarjan deterministic (and prove it)
 ---

 ## Why this sequence guarantees coverage by the last WO